Digital Accessibility and UDL

 Introduction to Universal Design for Learning (UDL)

-This self-paced Canvas course will give you an understanding of what UDL is and provide a blueprint for how to design and implement simple changes in your teaching practice to make your courses more accessible to all students not just the average student.
+This self-paced Canvas toolkit will give you an understanding of what UDL is and provide a blueprint for how to design and implement simple changes in your teaching practice to make your courses more accessible to all students not just the average student.

 Accessibility in digital environments